vacp2p/rfc/content/docs/rfcs/41/README.md

     * `depth` is the depth of the Merkle tree that determines the maximum number of members to the RLN group.
     * `_poseidonHasher` is the address of the poseidon hasher contract used in the `hash` function.

+### Protocol Fees

+* `PROTOCOL_FEES_PERCENTAGE` is a portion of users' staked funds can be taken as the fee to use a private spam-protected gossips-sub network.
+This can also be seen as an incentive mechanism for node operators (where the collected funds are distributed among the operators like in DAOs) Providing better incentivization means attracting more platforms/operators/users, therefore getting wider adoption of waku-rln-relay, hence achieving better network robustness, censorship-resistance, and anonymity as well as protocol sustainability.
+This parameter COULD be hard coded in the contract or set via the constructor.

 ### Methods

 * register: This function registers the `pubkey` to the list of members.